xaixarts/xaixarts.github.io/README.md

 # Repository of XAIxArts Workshop's website

-## Usage
+## Usage for Future Updates
 To modify the content, please modify the markdown files (i.e. `2024.md`, `past-workshops.md`)

 To change colours, please modify the hex colour codes in `./assets/css/style2024.scss`

-To add a new workshop, please create a new markdown file (e.g. `2025.md`), rename the `sytlesheet` parameter to `2025`, and make a copy of `./assets/css/style2024.scss` named `./assets/css/style2025.scss`
+To add a new workshop, please create a new markdown file (e.g. `2025.md`), rename the `sytlesheet` parameter to `2025` (i.e. the parameters at the top of the markdown file), and make a copy of `./assets/css/style2024.scss` named `style2025.scss`

 ***